RehmanaYounis/Genetic-Algorithm/README.md

 4. Population Management

 It also includes the implementation of famous Knapsack Problem.
 The problem is implemented in two ways.
-1. Implementation of core functions of Genetic Algorithm
+1. Core implementation of Genetic Algorithms
 2. Implementing using Pygad library